TobiasAichinger/2048-Clone/README.md

 # 2048
-The popular and easy to play 2048 game implemented in Rust and in the Terminal (with culors)
+The popular and easy to play 2048 game implemented in Rust and in the Terminal (with colors)

 # What it looks like
 <img src="img/cli-2048.png" />